2 Helpful / 1 Not

 • Not a beginner course (I say that because there's more than a few holes that play very close to the water, and there are many places to lose a disc without even trying)

-• No signage, no map - the only thing that would qualify are the tee stones - stones taken from the creek.
-Unless you're willing to spend several hours learning the course by means of wandering, consider asking to tag along with someone who's played it before.
+• No signage, no map - the only thing that would qualify are the tee stones.
+Unless you're willing to spend a while learning the course by means of wandering, consider asking to tag along with someone who's played it before.

-Other Thoughts: There's nothing I can really add that hasn't been said already so I'll try to just keep this to impressions and throw in some tips -
+Other Thoughts: Pretty weird mix of urban and woods out here.
+No round is boring and you see something new everytime.
+There's nothing I can really add that hasn't been said already so I'll try to just keep this to impressions and throw in some tips -

-awesome course - there's great variety of holes here - the front 9 has a bunch of gripper 'n' rippers and - the real treat - ELEVATION.
+My personal favorite in Mobile. the front 9 has a few long bombers and - the real treat - ELEVATION.
 Holes 7 - 10 crisscross the big field, then the rest of the back 9 is more like other Mobile courses with shorter, tighter holes among the trees.

-The basket for 2 is missing - has been for a while, plus now the fairway is currently swamped out.
+The basket for 2 is missing - has been for a while, plus the fairway is currently swamped out.
+Some days the volleyball course is in use rendering 1 & 6 risky for play.

-Holes 10 & 17 are blind shots - good fun and nerve-wracking
+There are a few blind shots - good fun and nerve-wracking

 Holes 11 & 16 use the same basket

-Tee 18 is painted on the road - there's a mando to the right of the power pole.
+Tee 18 is painted on the road - there's a mando in between the power pole and tree.

 No bag holders (if that's your thing), only two benches, at tees 3 and 4, and just a couple garbage bags/can on the front 9, none on the back.

-The course is almost unplayable now - already too overgrown - the last time I was out it was beautiful with new growth and flowers, lots of color (lots of brambles) - but give it one more week and it'll probably be done until pretty much winter.
-Not sure how often it gets cut during the summer but I don't think it's more than 1 or 2 times, if that.
 The creek is a near constant threat, but hey, no hazards at all can get boring.
-The biggest drawback is its seasonal status - though I could see how that and the total lack of signage could be done by design - if you made it too nice it'd get too crowded - indeed, I didn't see a single other person playing yesterday (granted it was threatening to rain all day) I give it 3.5 simply because of its seasonal status (its biggest drawback), and its lack of facilities/amenities).
+The biggest drawback is its seasonal status - though I could see how that and the total lack of signage could be done by design - if you made it too nice it'd get too crowded.
+I give it 3.5 simply because of its seasonal status (its biggest drawback), and its lack of facilities/amenities).
 That being said, its precisely that bare-bones nature that adds a lot of charm to the place - it doesn't need all the extras, and if the course had them it'd probably be worse for it anyway.

 A little elevation on the coast